 The Arts: Art, music, theater, and other performing arts classes ensure a creative and well-rounded curriculum.

-Wellness & Support: Supportive staff, including classroom aides, instructional assistants, math specialists, and counselors, who foster, enrich, and help differentiate teaching and learning for all students.
+Wellness & Support: Supportive staff, including classroom aides, instructional assistants, math specialists, and school-based counselors, who foster, enrich, and help differentiate teaching and learning for all students.

 STEM and The Arts: Compelling and practical electives focused on STEM and the Arts, such as broadcast video production, marine biology, Money Matters, creative writing, industrial technology, and music, spark students’ interest and build essential 21st century skills.